joshkurz/docker-ftw/twitter-stream/README.md

     * a configurable message to send vs the default.
 * RETWEET:
     * if set to True, then we retweet the status.
+* IGNORE_USERS:
+    * ignore csv list of users to retweet.
+This is usually for the account that is retweeting, so we dont error on every single RT.
+Could be for other use cases as well.
 * REPLY:
     * If set to True, then all tweets that are found in the track will be responded too. with "@username WOW...
 That is so interesting!!!"
 * REPLY_MSG: